Emulator Issues #8990

 Edit: When I said offsets, I meant the addresses.

-Updated by yoshifan over 8 years ago
+Updated by yoshifan about 9 years ago

 Does the offset from the base address change too?
 Just to be clear, here's what I mean by the offset: in Super Mario Galaxy, I can find the X value of the control stick input at (base address) + 0x61D3A0.
 So here I call 0x61D3A0 the offset of the X stick input.